lionelchg/PlasmaNet/notes/networks.md

 #### `config_2`

-Network to compare the influence of the physical loss compared to a classical points loss

 | Architecture | $n_\text{params}$ | $\lambda_D$ | $\lambda_L$ |
 | ------------ | ----------------- | ----------- | ----------- |